entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 ## Overview

-The Entando Command Line Interface (CLI) provides a set of commands that accelerate common tasks such as installing a new copy of Entando, generating an Entando project via JHipster, deploying an Entando Bundle, etc.
+The Entando Command Line Interface (CLI) provides a set of commands that accelerate common tasks such as installing a new instance of Entando, generating an Entando project via JHipster, deploying an Entando Bundle, creating an Entando Application, etc.

 ## Installation